 1. Recycle everything!

 Today, many cities around the world have a recycling service.
 All you have to do is call up your local recycling service and they will bring you a recycling bin or trash can.
+You could also encourage your place of work to implement something like the self dumping hopper at Platforms and Ladders as a storage solution for recyclable materials.
 Look for the recycle symbol on the plastic bottle or container and the number should be labeled on there.
 Other common recyclables include wax coated containers, glass bottles & jars, paper & cardboard, and cans.

 Mostly everything can be recycled; your yogurt containers, milk jugs, detergent bottles, cereal boxes, you name it!

 Unfortunately, Styrofoam boxes and plastic bags cannot be recycled most places, so it is best to not use them if you want to live an earthy life.
 Use paper bags and go to restaurants that use biodegradable packaging.
 Recycling helps to reduce the amount you are throwing away, making it take longer to fill up your trash can, so in turn, you are buying less trash bags!

 2. Use every last bit